D-Pointer/imperium-server/README.md

 * `LoginOkPacket` packet.

 ### Login ok
+Sent by the server as a response to a Login packet and indicates that the player was logged in ok and can now announce games or join existing games.

+### Invalid protocol
+Sent by the server as a response to a Login packet and indicates that the game and the server use different protocols and can not communicate.

 ### Invalid name
+Sent by the server as a response to a Login packet and indicates that the name given by the player is invalid.
+It may be too long (the limit is 50 characters), be null or it contains forbidden words.
+The player can log in again using a different name.

 ### Name taken
+Sent by the server as a response to a Login packet and indicates that the name has already been taken by another player.
+The player needs to choose another name and log in again.

 ### Server full
+Sent by the server as a response to a Login packet and indicates that the server is currently full and does nto accept any more players.
+The player can try to log in again later.

 ### Announce
 Sent by players when they announce a game that some other player can join.